it-dept-cis/RABET-V-Pilot/docs/source/Security_Services_Capability_Maturity_Index/System_Integrity_Requirements.md

 > Reference: CIS Security Best Practices for Non-Voting Election Technology 3.2.16

 ## Maturity Level 3

-### Establish DDoS Mitigation Services With a Third-Party DDoS Mitigation Provider

-Obtain third-party DDoS mitigation services.

-> A number of DDoS protection services have made their offerings available to election jurisdictions.
-Whether free or at a cost, these services can be very helpful to protect the most critical internet-connected election functions.

-Applies to: Hosted components

-Method: Copy

-> Reference: CIS Security Best Practices for Non-Voting Election Technology 1.5.6

 ### Implement Automated Configuration Monitoring Systems